galaxyproject/tools-iuc/tools/scater/README.md

 ---

-`scater-plot-exprs-freq.R`
-Plots mean expression vs % of expressing cells and provides information as to the number of genes expressed in 50% and 25% of cells.

----

 `scater-pca-filter.R`
 Takes SingleCellExperiment object (from Loom file) and automatically removes outliers from data using PCA.
 Save the filtered SingleCellExperiment object in Loom format.